HIPERFIT/hipermark/README.md

 Det skal være nemt at tilføje nye dataset uden at ændre implementeringer.

 Instantiate og/eller Makefilerne bør ikke være for komplicerede.
 Det gælder også "run"-filerne.

+Since more cases will share the same binaries, the instantiation folder structure must be made deeper such that the structure becomes /instantiations/<bencmark>-<implementation>/<dataset>.
+The run files and the input + output files will be located in the appropriate dataset folder.
+The binary will be located in the <benchmark>-<implementation> folder.

+The configuration contained in the platform file (NCORES and more) will be made from instantiations_data -- for now.

+Each implementation only has ONE instantiate and ONE instantiate_data file.

+The error handling at

+So the new structure of /instantiations/ will become:
+* instantiations
+  * "<benchmark>-<implementation>/" (<instantiation>)
+    * binary for implementation (i.e., compiled source code)
+    * run file that can take arguments (extended run file) -- $run <dataset> + other?
+    * datasets/
+      * <dataset>
+        * input.data
+        * output.data

 #################################################
 ###### Data Structure ######